isomerpages/nlb-biblioasia/articles-archive/features/_posts/2015-07-01-post-stories-we-can-call-our-own.md

 In 2003, when I was 38 and had started serving my longest-ever prison sentence – 8½ years, later reduced to six years – I began reading books on religion and philosophy from the prison library.
 Age was catching up with me.
 I thought: “I can’t keep living like this.”

 The following year, I learnt that the prison authorities were starting Southeast Asia’s first prison call  centre, as part of the Yellow Ribbon Project that had just been set up to help ex-offenders find jobs to re-integrate into society.
-I wanted to  work there because it was a white- collar job for which I had to use only my voice, and not my appearance.
+I wanted to  work there because it was a white-collar job for which I had to use only my voice, and not my appearance.
 So I’d be able to work till I was very old.

 I was released from my last  prison term on 11 November 2008.
-A week later, I began working at call cen- tre Connect Centre’s headquarters.
+A week later, I began working at call centre Connect Centre’s headquarters.
 It’s been a big learning experience and it has taken me to new places.

-Most newly released ex-offend- ers have no money, so Connect gives them $10 a day for meals until they get their first month’s pay of about $1,000.
+Most newly released ex-offenders have no money, so Connect gives them $10 a day for meals until they get their first month’s pay of about $1,000.
 They need to stay focused by holding a steady job because that disciplines and stabilises them.

 ![Alt text for image on Isomer site](/images/vol-11-issue-2/stories/AngelNg.jpg)
 <div style="background-color: white;">Angel Ng oversees more than 50 employees, many of them ex-offenders,  at Connect Centre.
 It trains former inmates at its three call centres so they have a chance at holding down steady jobs and re-integrating into society.</div>